What to Actually Do With Your $3,000 Tax Refund

 This article is part of the Your Money Is Losing Value series on Untaught.
 Your bank won't explain why your savings are shrinking.
 Your school never taught you where to put your money.
 We will.

 This article is for educational purposes only and does not constitute financial advice.
-All investments carry risk, and past performance does not guarantee future results.
-Untaught does not hold, move, or manage your money.
-Always do your own research before making financial decisions.
+Untaught does not hold, move, or custody any funds.
+Past performance does not guarantee future results.
+Always do your own research before making investment decisions.

 Quick calculator